Formerly incarcerated people's voting rights

 How does the new law work?

-Anyone who is in the re-entry phase of their sentence will be given an opportunity to register to vote by someone in their correctional facility.
+Under the law, anyone who is in the re-entry phase of their sentence, meaning that they are close to release, should be given an opportunity to register to vote by someone in their correctional facility.

 Anyone already on parole/probation can go to their county clerk’s office to register to vote.